Loading...

 Once your site is running, the Cloudways dashboard gives you control over server-level settings without needing SSH.
 Here are the management tasks site owners handle most often:

 For DNS, Cloudways offers the DNS Made Easy add-on for managing records directly from the dashboard, or you can use an external DNS provider like Cloudflare.
+Cloudflare is the more popular choice because it is free, adds a CDN layer, and gives you DDoS protection on top of the Cloudways infrastructure.
+For backups, cron jobs, logs, scaling, and a routine maintenance schedule in one place, see the Cloudways management and maintenance guide.

 Hosting Multiple Sites on One Server

 One of Cloudways' strongest selling points for freelancers and agencies is that you can host multiple websites on a single server.
 Each site runs as a separate application with its own PHP version, database, and SSL certificate.
-You only pay for the server, not per site - so running five low-traffic client sites on a $28/month server costs $5.60 each rather than $14 per site on separate servers.
+You only pay for the server, not per site: so running five low-traffic client sites on a $28/month server costs $5.60 each rather than $14 per site on separate servers.

 The catch is resource sharing.
 If one application spikes, it can starve the others.
 Monitor your server load and scale up before that happens.